Experimental medication for ADHD

 Example: St. John’s wort, which is often recommended as a “natural” preparation for depression, acts (among other things) as a serotonin reuptake inhibitor.
 Taking it can have considerable side effects or even impair the effect of other medications prescribed by a doctor.
 (St. John’s wort is unsuitable as an ADHD medication; it is mentioned because it is widely known) In the case of natural preparations that have not been pharmacologically processed, there is also the risk of the unknown concentration of active ingredients in the respective plants.

 Nevertheless, it is important to report on these medications.
-Only a small minority of ADHD sufferers find the typical ADHD medications ineffective or cause unacceptable side effects.
-However, it is particularly important for these sufferers to be aware of these drugs so that they can discuss their options with their doctor.
-These active ingredients can also be helpful as a supplement to symptom improvement that is not yet optimal with typical ADHD medication.
+The typical ADHD medications only show insufficient effect or unacceptable side effects in a small minority of people with ADHD.
+However, it is particularly important for these people with ADHD to be aware of these drugs so that they can discuss their options with their doctor.
+These active ingredients can also be helpful as a supplement to symptom improvement that is not yet optimal with typical ADHD medications.

 The summary of experimental drugs is also of interest to specialists.